 - Ensuring delivery of high-quality products to customers;

 - Reducing wastage of resources and thereby minimising the production costs;

 - Enhancing customer satisfaction and increasing the goodwill of the business;

 - Providing better growth prospects to the business;

 - Guaranteeing the quality and safety of products.

 Who grants ISI Certification in India?

-The National Standard Body, i.e., BIS (Bureau of Indian Standards), has the autonomy to grant ISI certificate or mark in India.
+The National Standard Body, i.e., BIS (Bureau of Indian Standards), has the autonomy to grant ISI certificates or marks in India.
 Further, once an application for the ISI Certificate is received, the BIS officer starts a preliminary examination and verification of the factory premise.
-The same is done to ensure that the product not only complies with the Indian Standards, but is also safe to use and is not hazardous to the health of citizens in any form.
+The same is done to ensure that the product not only complies with the Indian Standards but is also safe to use and is not hazardous to the health of citizens in any form.